 You should be able to go home after the scan.
 You may be asked to drink plenty of fluids and urinate often to help remove the radioactive material from the body.

 How to Prepare for the Test

-Tell your health care provider if you take any nonsteroidal anti-inflammatory drugs (NSAIDs) or blood pressure medicines.
+Tell your provider if you take any nonsteroidal anti-inflammatory drugs (NSAIDs) or blood pressure medicines.
 These drugs might affect the test.

 You may be asked to drink additional fluids before the scan.